21st century skills

-21st century skills comprise skills, abilities, and learning dispositions that have been identified as being required for success in 21st century society and workplaces by educators, business leaders, academics, and governmental agencies.
-This is part of a growing international movement focusing on the skills required for students to master in preparation for success in a rapidly changing, digital society.
-Many of these skills are also associated with deeper learning, which is based on mastering skills such as analytic reasoning, complex problem solving, and teamwork.
-These skills differ from traditional academic skills in that they are not primarily content knowledge-based.
+21st century skills comprise skills, abilities, and learning dispositions identified as requirements for success in 21st century society and workplaces by educators, business leaders, academics, and governmental agencies.
+This is part of an international movement focusing on the skills required for students to prepare for workplace success in a rapidly changing, digital society.
+Many of these skills are associated with deeper learning, which is based on mastering skills such as analytic reasoning, complex problem solving, and teamwork, which differ from traditional academic skills as these are not content knowledge-based.